All Episodes

 It would sound stupid, and yet that's the reality in this country.

-Well they just l the government will literally just give you money because it's decided you deserve some more money.
+Well, the government will literally just give you money because it's decided you deserve some more money.

-And and even then, because you get those indirect benefits, it still means that the amount that you have to earn to be a net tax contributor is ridiculous in this country.
+And even then, because you get those indirect benefits, it still means that the amount that you have to earn to be a net tax contributor is ridiculous in this country.

 Yeah.

-Yeah, because the tax is so high.
+Yeah, because the taxes are so high.

-And even then the government is your parents now, as literally the Lewis Goodall position.
+And even then, the government is your parents now.

 And again, these people are mainstream commentators.